radhesh1/LearnerOS/README.md

-# beginOS
+# LearnerOS
-A hello world OS from scratch for absolute beginners.
+A hello world OS from scratch for absolute beginners who are trying to start on OS development.

 #